nottrobin/robinwinslow.uk/_posts/2015-10-23-junior-doctors-complaining.md

 Doctors' working hours are already at the limits of what is legal in the EU, and their salaries are nothing special.

 Jeremy Hunt wants to impose a new contract on 60% of NHS doctors to make them work Saturdays and evenings more often.
+Many doctors will see a pay cut of up to 40%.

-Doctors are rightfully unhappy about it, have protested in huge numbers nad will probably call their first general strike in 40 years.
+Doctors are rightfully unhappy about it, have protested in huge numbers and will probably call their first general strike in 40 years.

 ["weekend effect"]: https://en.wikipedia.org/wiki/Weekend_effect "Wikipedia: Weekend effect"
 [observed internationally]: http://www.forbes.com/sites/robertglatter/2015/07/06/should-you-be-concerned-about-the-weekend-effect/ "Should You Be Concerned About The 'Weekend Effect?'"